 It’s one of the most important issues – to set clear requirements for a project.

-Remember that any misunderstandings between customers and developers may lead to time and money loses.
+Remember that any misunderstandings between customers and developers may lead to time and money losses.
 But making a project specification is a quite complex task, so outsourcing companies often help with carrying it out.

-b) Sign the contract
+2. Sign the Contract

 Working without a contract means working with unpredicted risks behind your back.
 So it’s always better to protect yourself and add every rule to the documents that help to regular your working relationship.